OSGeo/gdal/doc/source/user/virtual_file_systems.rst

 As an alternative, starting with GDAL 3.6, the :decl_configoption:`GDAL_HTTP_HEADERS` configuration option can also be used to specify a comma separated list of key: value pairs.
-This is an alternative to the GDAL_HTTP_HEADER_FILE mechanism.
 If a comma or a double-quote character is needed in the value, then the key: value pair must be enclosed in double-quote characters.
 In that situation, backslash and double quote character must be backslash-escaped.